qooxdoo/qooxdoo/docs/development/library_custom.md

 ## Creating a Custom Library

 Run `npx qx create --type=X`, X being any of `desktop`, `mobile`, `package`, or `server`, according to the type of library that you want to create.
-Ususally, you will choose "desktop" (if you omit the type, this is the default).
+Usually, you will choose "desktop" (if you omit the type, this is the default).
 If you have existing code that you want to put into the library, just move the files over to their new location under the `source/class/(namespace)` path.
 Don't